turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 $ git fetch origin
 {% endterminal %}

-Then check out the `level-ii` branch from origin, where the exercises for Level II are defined:
+Then check out a new branch to work on the `level-ii` exercises:

 {% terminal %}
-$ git checkout -t origin/level-ii
+$ git checkout -b level-ii
+{% endterminal %}

+Go into the `level-ii` directory:

+{% terminal %}
+$ cd level-ii
 {% endterminal %}

 ## Phonebook